Technogeezer50/esd2iso/README.md

 > w11arm_esd2iso was removed from the VMware Fusion Documents site as of
 > 2023-11-15.
 This is now the official home of the project.

-The major differences between this project and the versions available on the VMware sites
+The major differences between this project and the versions previously available on the VMware sites
 are:

-* This project will run on both Intel and Apple Silicon Macs with macOS 12 Monterey and later
+* This project will run on both Intel and Apple Silicon Macs.
 * This project should run on most if not all Linux distributions.
 * This project requires the user to install the open source utilities that w11arm_esd2iso uses.